Flint Cross: Landmarks

 Buildings include the Coach House hotel. and a petrol station.
 The hamlet is also the site of Bridgefoot Quarry and Grange Farm, which was damaged by a fire in June 2009.
 The Anglo-Saxon earthwork of Bran Ditch is to the east but has been mostly ploughed out.

 The A505 here saw a series of traffic accidents.
 A road safety scheme was implemented in October 2010 following a local campaign; however, a proposed reduction in the road's speed limit to 50 mph was not initially included.
 The speed limit was imposed following a consultation.

 Civil parishes

-The place is in the south of Melbourn, as to civil parish, save for Bridgefoot Farm and houses west in Great and Little Chishill.
+The place is in the south of the civil parish of Melbourn, save for Bridgefoot Farm and houses west in Great and Little Chishill.

 Ecclesiastical parishes

 The same, main, part is in Church of England parish of Melbourn that has identical boundaries; however the south part is in a six-church-cluster parish: Icknield Way Villages.
 Melbourn shares its cleric with Meldreth (see Shingay Deanery) and is in the Diocese of Ely.
 The other part is in the Diocese of Chelmsford.
 In the Catholic church the relevant churches are in the Deanery of Cambridge, being between Cambourne and Sawston churches, which have a joint parish regular newsletter.